 Class Participation/Discussion Board postings Note: You MUST post your original message before you will be able to view the posts of other students.
 This course includes an Introduction Discussion that will help us get to know a little about each other and chapter discussions for each module that will include a video, article, or other material related to information that is covered in that section of the textbook.

-Chapter discussions: Each Discussion (Disc) is worth 50 points and includes one Original Discussion and two Reply Discussions.
-Each Original Discussion is worth 30 points and the Reply Discussions are worth 10 points each.
-For each Disc, you will be graded on (1) your original post and (2) your replies to classmates' discussion of that same discussion topic.
-The Online Discussion component of this course is comprised of weekly Discussion topics and is an important part of the class.
 Students are expected to respond to ALL Discussions.
-Through your responses to weekly discussions, you will learn to integrate class material into your thoughts and learn more about how others view the topics that are covered in the course.
+Through your responses to these discussions, you will learn to integrate class material into your thoughts and learn more about how others view the topics that are covered in the course.
 Additional discussion with classmates and the professor help us all learn more about the material.
 Discussion posts are not accepted for grading after the deadline.
 Most discussion topics will require viewing a video and the links are provided in the discussion topics instructions.